spieglt/FlyingCarpet/README.md

 ## Version 8 adds the option to send folders from Android and iOS

 Android version is available [here](https://play.google.com/store/apps/details?id=dev.spiegl.flyingcarpet), or if you prefer to sideload, `android_FlyingCarpet.apk` is available on the [releases](https://github.com/spieglt/FlyingCarpet/releases) page.
+If anyone can add it to F-Droid now that the source is public, please do.

 iOS version [here](https://apps.apple.com/us/app/flying-carpet-file-transfer/id1637377410) or search the App Store for "Flying Carpet File Transfer".